rust-lang/rfcs/text/0000-variadic-generics.md

 unified `Tuple`.
 - Allow partial borrows or tuple reference splitting.
 Previous proposals have included a transformation from `&(Head, Tail...)` to `(&Head, &Tail)`.
-However, this would require that every tuple `(Head, Tail...)` actually contain a sub-tuple `Tail` (i.e. `(A, B, C)` would need to contain `(B, C)`).
+However, this would require that every tuple `(Head, Tail...)` contain a sub-tuple `Tail` (i.e. `(A, B, C)` would need to contain `(B, C)`).
-This would get in the way of desirable field-reordering optimizations.
+This would limit tuple iteration to a single direction and prevent desirable field-reordering optimizations.
 In order to avoid this restriction, this proposal includes a transformation from `&(A, B, C)` to a tuple containing references to all the individual types:
 `(&A, &B, &C)`.
 Iteration over tuples is then performed by-value (where the